nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

+**Use case: UC04 Delete a person**

+**MSS**

+1. User requests to [list (UC03)](#uc03) the contacts or [search (UC02)](#uc02) for contact(s)
+2. User requests to delete a specific person in the list
+3. ContactCS deletes the person

+    Use case ends.

+**Extensions**

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 ContactCS requests the user to provide the correct index
-    * 3a2.
+    * 2a2.
 User enters new index
+    * Steps 2a1 - 2a2 are repeated until the index entered are correct

+      Use case resumes from step 3.

+**Use case: UC05 Update contact information**

+**MSS**

+1. User requests to [list (UC03)](#uc03) the contacts or [search (UC02)](#uc02) for a contact
+2. User requests to update contact information for a specific person in the list, providing the new contact details
+3. ContactCS updates the contact details based on the information provided by the user

+    Use case ends.

+**Extensions**

+* 2a.
+The given index is invalid.

+    * 2a1.
+ContactCS requests the user to provide the correct index
+    * 2a2.
+User enters new index
-    * Steps 3a1 - 3a2 are repeated until the index entered are correct
+    * Steps 2a1 - 2a2 are repeated until the index entered are correct

-      Use case resumes from step 4.
+      Use case resumes from step 3.

-* 3b.
+* 2b.
 The given format is invalid.

-    * 3b1.
+    * 2b1.
 ContactCS requests the user to provide the correct format and shows the valid command format
-    * 3b2.
+    * 2b2.
 User enters new input
+    * Steps 2b1 - 2b2 are repeated until the format for the entered input is correct

+      Use case resumes from step 3.

+**Use case: UC06 Mark frequently used contacts**

+**MSS**

+1. User requests to [list (UC03)](#uc03) the contacts or [search (UC02)](#uc02) for a contact
+2. User requests to mark certain contacts as frequently accessed
+3. ContactCS marks these contacts for quick access

+    Use case ends.

+**Extensions**

+* 2a.
+The given index is invalid.

+    * 2a1.
+ContactCS requests the user to provide the correct index
+    * 2a2.
+User enters new index
+    * Steps 2a1 - 2a2 are repeated until the index entered are correct

+      Use case resumes from step 3.

+* 2b.
+The given format is invalid.

+    * 2b1.
+ContactCS requests the user to provide the correct format and shows the valid command format
+    * 2b2.
+User enters new input
+    * Steps 2b1 - 2b2 are repeated until the format for the entered input is correct

+      Use case resumes from step 3.

+**Use case: UC07 Unmark frequently used contacts**

+**MSS**

+1. User requests to [list (UC03)](#uc03) the contacts or [search (UC02)](#uc02) for a contact
+2. User requests to mark certain contacts as frequently accessed
+3. ContactCS removes the marking from these contacts for quick access

+    Use case ends.

+**Extensions**

+* 2a.
+The given index is invalid.

+    * 2a1.
+ContactCS requests the user to provide the correct index
+    * 2a2.
+User enters new index
+    * Steps 2a1 - 2a2 are repeated until the index entered are correct

+      Use case resumes from step 3.

+* 2b.
+The given format is invalid.

+    * 2b1.
+ContactCS requests the user to provide the correct format and shows the valid command format
+    * 2b2.
+User enters new input
-    * Steps 3b1 - 3b2 are repeated until the format for the entered input is correct
+    * Steps 2b1 - 2b2 are repeated until the format for the entered input is correct

-      Use case resumes from step 4.
+      Use case resumes from step 3.

-**Use case: UC07 Access frequently used contacts**
+**Use case: UC08 Access frequently used contacts**

 **MSS**